wp-plugins/adminimize/readme.txt

 == Changelog ==
 = v1.7.26 =
 * Grammerfix for settings message [see thread](http://wordpress.org/support/topic/plugin-adminimize-what-does-the-settings-page-ignores-this-settings-mean?replies=4)
-* FIx for custom areas on Custom Post Types, [see thread](http://wordpress.org/support/topic/plugin-adminimize-bug-in-custom-metabox-ids-for-custom-types?replies=3)
+* Fix for custom areas on Custom Post Types, [see thread](http://wordpress.org/support/topic/plugin-adminimize-bug-in-custom-metabox-ids-for-custom-types?replies=3)
+* Exclude backend theme options, was used only smaller 2.0 of WP
+* Exclude Hint in Footer
+* Exclude writescroll options
+* Different cleaner actions

 = v1.7.25 =
 * Update for fix menu-items with entities